vijayboopathy/book-docker-primer/manuscript/chapter4-getting_started.md

 ```
 590e7060743a
 ```
 If you want to remove a container, then execute the following command.
-Before running this command, run docker ps -a to see the list of pre run containers.
-Choose a container of your wish and then execute docker rm command.
-Then run docker ps -a again to check the removed container list or not
+Before running this command, run *docker container ls -a* to see the list of pre run containers.
+Choose a container of your wish and then execute *docker container rm* command.
+Then run *docker container ls -a* again to check the removed container list or not.

 [Command]

 ```
-docker rm 590e7060743a
+docker container rm 590e7060743a
 ```

 [Output]